efeelize/eng/kaiyan/dinner/go_for_lunch.md

 # II.grammar
 # 1.feel like
+> 1)A great phrase to express how you are feeling.How you're feeling or even what you want to eat.So whenever I think about eating Thai food, I might say like, "I feel like Thai food."because feel really can be like "I feel sick."
+"I feel great."
+But in this case it's just the way that we express what we want to eat.

-> feel like  is more about something we want to do.
+> 2)feel like is more about something we want to do.
 It’s commonly used when making a choice.
 Because of that, “feel like” is never followed by an adjective.
 Here is the pattern for “feel like.”

 - 1. I feel like + SUBJECT [主语] + VERB + OBJECT[宾语] (I feel like I want pizza.)
 - 2. I feel like + NOUN (I feel like pizza.)